Microsoft sees strong earnings on cloud computing

 "Redmond is continuing to see strength in the field as more enterprises continue to move to the cloud with Nadella & Co," Wedbush analyst Dan Ives said in a note to investors.

-Ives saw the strong earnings from Microsoft as an "broader indication of strength we expect to see across the enterprise cloud software landscape throughout this earnings season."
+Ives saw the strong earnings from Microsoft as a "broader indication of strength we expect to see across the enterprise cloud software landscape throughout this earnings season."

 Microsoft competes with Amazon and Google in the cloud computing market.